-- 127. EPA based its 2016 registration on the supposition that the three dicamba products were less volatile than prior dicamba formulations.
-Even so, EPA found it necessary to impose a host of use instructions, a form of mitigation, contained on a lengthy label.
-These instructions restricted applications to a narrow range of wind speeds, required a downwind buffer, stipulated a maximum spray boom height, and specified temperature and humidity adjustments, among other instructions.
-EPA claimed these instructions would "effectively limit" any impacts if followed. - 128.
-These registrations were time-limited with two-year automatic expiration dates "because of the concerns about resistance and off-target movement," unless EPA determined before that date that off-site incidents were not occurring at "unacceptable frequencies or levels." - 129.
+- 138. These registrations were time-limited with two-year automatic expiration dates "because of the concerns about resistance and off-target movement," unless EPA determined before that date that off-site incidents were not occurring at "unacceptable frequencies or levels." - 139.
 At this time, Monsanto recognized its research left many unanswered questions about the real-world risks posed by dicamba's volatility.
 In a February 2016 email to coworkers, a Monsanto researcher wrote: "We don't know how long a sensitive plant needs in a natural setting to show volatility damage.
 We don't know what concentration in the air causes a response, either . . .
 There is a big difference for plants exposed to dicamba vapor for 24 vs. 48 hours.
 Be careful using this externally."
-16

-130. BASF also knew dicamba still posed risks.
+16 - 140.
+BASF also knew dicamba still posed risks.
 A BASF executive admitted that "from a practical standpoint" Engenia was not different from older dicamba versions, and the company privately told applicators that drift could harm farmers' harvests.
 17 Monsanto responded to BASF's admission that volatility was an issue with an email from a Monsanto salesmen to coworkers stating: "We need to get on this right now . . .
 Deny!
 Deny!
 DENY!"
 18